Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting

 \textbf{Objective and constraints}: In the canonical RMAB setting, the agent's goal is to find a policy $\pi^*$ that maximizes total expected reward $\arg \max_\pi \mathbb{E}_{\pi}[R(r(s))]$ while satisfying a \emph{budget constraint}, \(k \ll N \in \mathbb{N}\), which allows the agent to select at most $k$ arms at each timestep.
 We consider a cumulative reward function, \(R(\cdot)\coloneqq~\sum_{i\in[N]} \sum_{t\in[T]} \beta^{t-1} r(s^i_t)\), for some discount rate $\beta \in [0,1]$, and non-decreasing \(r(s)\).

-We extend this model by introducing a Boolean-valued, distributive fairness-motivated constraint, which may take one of two general forms: \begin{enumerate}[topsep=-4px,partopsep=0.5px, itemsep=0.0pt] \item \emph{Time-indexed}: A function $g\left(\cup_{t \in [T]} \{\vec{a}_t\}\right)$ which is satisfied if each arm is pulled at least once within each user-defined time interval $\nu \leq T$ (e.g., at least once every seven days), or a minimum fraction $\psi \in (0,1)$ of times over the entire time horizon~\citep{li2019combinatorial}. \item \emph{Probabilistic}: A function $g^\prime( \vec{p}^i | \vec{a}_t \sim \vec{p}^{i} ~\forall t)$ which operates on the stationary probability vector $\vec{p}^i$, from which discrete actions are drawn, by requiring the probability that each arm receives a pull at any given $t$ to fall within an interval $[\ell, \uuu]$ where $0~<~\ell \leq \frac{k}{N} \leq \uuu \leq 1$. \end{enumerate}
+We extend this model by introducing a Boolean-valued, distributive fairness-motivated constraint, which may take one of two general forms: \begin{enumerate} \item \emph{Time-indexed}: A function $g\left(\cup_{t \in [T]} \{\vec{a}_t\}\right)$ which is satisfied if each arm is pulled at least once within each user-defined time interval $\nu \leq T$ (e.g., at least once every seven days), or a minimum fraction $\psi \in (0,1)$ of times over the entire time horizon~\citep{li2019combinatorial}. \item \emph{Probabilistic}: A function $g^\prime( \vec{p}^i | \vec{a}_t \sim \vec{p}^{i} ~\forall t)$ which operates on the stationary probability vector $\vec{p}^i$, from which discrete actions are drawn, by requiring the probability that each arm receives a pull at any given $t$ to fall within an interval $[\ell, \uuu]$ where $0~<~\ell \leq \frac{k}{N} \leq \uuu \leq 1$. \end{enumerate}